forestgrape/coronavirus/6_prevention_and_treatment/treatment_overview.md

 * Vaccination (systemic vaccination only for risk groups)

 ## Upon Exposure Prevention
-Upon exposure or at high incidence prevention methods are meant to be started using upon exposure to a Covid case or at very high incidence rates of Covid.
+Upon exposure or at high incidence prevention methods.

 * [Systemic or topical Interferon](../6_prevention_and_treatment/interferon.md)